-Once the diagnosis has been confirmed it may be possible to back-date clinical onset based on the relevant associated symptoms.
+It is likely that clinical onset will predate the first imaging evidence of degenerative change.
+This will be a matter of medical judgement, based on the relevant associated symptoms.
 Neck pain is a non-specific symptom, with other possible causes.
 The nature and pattern of the symptoms (location, temporal connection, persistence etc.) needs to be consistent with a degenerative origin.
 Difficulties in assessing onset may arise where a prior acute neck injury, or surgery (e.g. for a disc prolapse) has occurred and symptoms have persisted subsequently.
 The time to develop clinically apparent spondylosis post injury is variable and dependent on factors such as the nature and extent of the injury and age.
 Most commonly, spondylosis onset following a joint injury occurs between ages 40 and 50.
 Onset may be as soon as 5 years post injury, particularly if of older age at the time of injury, but is more likely to be 10 years or more (and up to several decades later), particularly if the injury occurred at a young age (<25).
 The clinical onset will not be at the time of an initiating trauma/injury.
 The degeneration takes time to develop following a trauma.

-Imaging evidence of joint degeneration does not establish a clinical onset, as clinical manifestations from the degeneration are required.
+Imaging evidence of joint degeneration does not establish a clinical onset, as clinical manifestations from the degeneration are also required.
+An attempt should be made to backdate onset to before the time of first imaging evidence, based on the clinical picture and medical advice.
 However, in the case of a prior injury or joint disorder, in the absence of a change in symptoms, and where a diagnosis of spondylosis has been made, date of first imaging showing degeneration may provide the only available marker for the time of clinical onset.

 The natural history of cervical spondylosis is for the degenerative changes to slowly progress and worsen.
 The symptoms may fluctuate over time and may improve in some cases.
 Conventional medical therapy and operative treatment may alleviate symptoms but will not slow or reverse the condition.